ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/indexes/querying/exploration-queries.markdown

 * `DocumentQuery.Filter`
 * RQL's `filter` keyword

-The added filtering is parsed and executed by RavenDB's Javascript engine, and can be implemented wherever Javascript is used, including within Map/Reduce indexes and by subscription workers.
+The added filtering is parsed and executed by RavenDB's Javascript engine.

-The filtering conditions are basically similar to those implemented by [where](../../indexes/querying/filtering), and can be further enhanced by Javascript functions of your own.
+The provided filtering operations resemble those implemented by [where](../../indexes/querying/filtering) and can be further enhanced by Javascript functions of your own.
 Read [here](../../indexes/querying/exploration-queries#with-a-javascript-function:-declare)
 about creating and using your own Javascript function in your filters.